 You must begin a new paragraph each time a different character begins to speak.
 For example:

 "I don’t want to go home," said Julia.
 "I like it here at the zoo.
 The animals are all so funny."
-She began to cry.
+She began to cry and then wailed, "I didn't even get tot see the elephants!"

-Note that when Julia’s father speaks, a new paragraph begins.
+Note that when Julia’s father speaks, a new paragraph begins and again when the annoucer speaks.
 This makes it easier for the reader to keep track of who is saying what because the indented line is a strong signal that someone else is talking.

 The only exception to this rule is when a character makes a long speech.
 In this case, you may wish to break up their dialogue into paragraphs as they change subject, just as you would in standard writing.
 When you do so, you begin each new paragraph with quotation marks to remind the reader that someone is still speaking, but you don’t use closing quotation marks until the speech has ended.
 For example: